what are <hr> tags? / intro

 image/background borders

-, we can also give the hr a backgrond image value so the border image is "inclosed" in a semantic tag and isnt just an image. this is good as just a good coding practice (i think) and accessibility (i think)
+by making our borders taller by simply defining the height of hr, we can also give the hr a backgrond image value so the border image is "inclosed" in a semantic tag and isnt just an image. this is good as just a good coding practice (i think) and accessibility (i think)

-!!of course theres instances were image borders are more suited!! but i find the most frequent times ill use an image border itll be for the same purpose hr
+!!of course theres instances were image borders are more suited!! but i find the most frequent times ill use an image border itll be for the same purpose hr was made for

-tip: set the height of the hr
+tip: set the height of the hr to the image height

 non-repeating image